AminBhst/brisk/README.md

 - Capturing download requests from the browser and directly adding them to Brisk
 - Extracting all download links from a selected text area and adding them to Brisk all at once

 Please refer to the [brisk-browser-extension repository](https://github.com/AminBhst/brisk-browser-extension) for installation.
-Make sure to disable all extensions related to other download managers to prevent unexpected issues.

 ## :film_projector: Demo With Browser Integration